antonioddrivera/Guitar-Scales/README.md

 Hitting the return button will allow you to change the quality/key if desired.

 The extra branch includes the original illustrator file if you want to make your fretboard.

+***NOTICE***
+Windows Defender incorrectly flags this because it was compiled with pyinstaller.
+The program is safe to run, but feel free to download the source code only instead and run main.py.
+I have contacted the Windows Defender team to resolve this issue.